Nissan Elgrand: Nissan Forum concept (2008)

 The Nissan Forum is a concept vehicle based on the E51 Nissan Elgrand, developed by Nissan Design America.
 It features trackless sliding side doors, hidden sunshades in SkyView moonroof panels, LED lights front and rear, soft-edged side outside mirrors, wide six-spoke alloy wheels and low-profile tires, a wide rear hatch, dual exhaust outlets, dual climate controls, Bluetooth wireless technology and mood lighting under the upper and lower console areas.
 It also has a console-mounted microwave, vertical wave pattern carpeting, "Turntable" seating, a Bose media system, and Around View Monitor.
 The design of the Forum would be later used on the R42H Nissan Quest, the North American counterpart of the succeeding E52 Elgrand.

 The concept was unveiled at the 2008 North American International Auto Show.

 Third generation (E52; 2010)

-The third generation E52 Elgrand, which ditched the previous generations' rear-wheel drive layout, shares a platform with the North American fourth generation R42H Quest.
+The third generation E52 Elgrand, which ditched the previous generation's rear-wheel drive layout, shares a platform with the North American fourth generation Quest (RE52).

-The first revision of the Elgrand E52 was released in Japan on 18 August 2010.
-It was manufactured from August 2010 to January 2014.
+The Elgrand E52 was released in Japan on 18 August 2010.
+The pre-facelift model was manufactured from August 2010 to January 2014.
 Across this time period there were six trim levels available.
 All models were available in front-wheel drive or all-wheel drive configurations with a continuously variable transmission being the only transmission option.
-A 250 prefix to the trim level represented a 2.5 litre inline-4 engine with 170 hp (QR25DE) while a 350 prefix to the trim level represented a 3.5 litre V6 engine with 280 hp (VQ35DE).
+A 250 prefix to the trim level represented a 2.5 litre inline-four engine with 170 PS (QR25DE) while a 350 prefix to the trim level represented a 3.5 litre V6 engine with 280 PS (VQ35DE).
 Some models were available in both engine options while others were only available with one.